 The American Dental Association recommends that you clean between your teeth daily with an interdental cleaner, such as dental floss.
 This helps ensure that you get food debris out of hard-to-reach places after meals.

 BrightWorks offers two basic types of floss.
 BrightWorks Soft Slide Floss is made from soft, highly slippery material which is best for those with sensitive gums or tight spaces between their teeth.
-The Brightworks Mint and Charcoal Floss is made from a twisted nylon that is great for deep cleaning and is designed to help remove stains between teeth.
+The Brightworks Mint Waxed, Waxed, and Mint Charcoal Flosses are made from a twisted nylon that is great for deep cleaning and is designed to help remove stains between teeth.

 For children under the age of 10, adult supervision is required.
 Flossers are not intended for use by children under the age of 4.
-For children 4+ years old, use of a kids’ flosser can help to build healthy oral care habits for life.
+For children 4 years and older, use of a kids’ flosser can help to build healthy oral care habits for life.

 BrightWorks offers several different flossers to meet specific needs.
-Our kids’ flossers are designed to be fun and easy to use, and have great-tasting flavors to help to build healthy oral care habits.
+Our kids’ flossers are designed to be fun and easy to use, and have great-tasting flavors to help children build healthy oral care habits.
 For people with very tight teeth or sensitive gums, BrightWorks Soft Slide Flossers have a special floss that slides more easily between tight teeth and can be more comfortable to use.
-For people with more typical spaces between teeth, BrightWorks Fresh Mint + Whitening or BrightWorks Charcoal Flossers are great options.
-Both have great mint flavor and micro-crystals, while the Charcoal Flossers have a double string for twice the cleaning action.
+For people with more typical spaces between teeth, BrightWorks Fresh Mint + Whitening Flossers (with fresh mint flavor and micro-crystals) are a great option for people with more typical spaces between teeth.

 Only BrightWorks Kids’ Flossers contain fluoride.